 Student money problems are not uncommon.
 It’s far too easy to make mistakes with your money while focusing on having fun and making the most out of the university experience.
+That’s before we even start to think about funding our lives and the huge debt (gulp) that comes afterwards.

+Here are six scary student money situations and how to deal with them.
 Don’t panic if you run into one of these terrifying money moments – there’s always a way out.
-Here are six scary student money situations and how to deal with them.

 - Running out of student loan early